The Boxcar – Why You Should Consider the Rise, Fall, and Future

 Fewer Railcar Shipments

 Boxcar fleets are simply not in demand as they once were.
-For one thing, the average boxcar costs $135,000 and offers a relatively slow shipping time compared to trucks, air freight, or even unit trains that go point-to-point without stopping.
+For one thing, the average unit costs $135,000 and offers a relatively slow shipping time compared to trucks, air freight, or even unit trains that go point-to-point without stopping.

 The Future of Boxcars